Why The World Needs Flarion. Read More

 Workflow After

-Flarion-Powered Spark Replaces Spark Java execution engine with Flarion's Polars and Arrow-based engine for acceleration of Operators and expressions like filter, groupBy, and join—no code changes needed.
+Flarion-Powered Spark replaces Spark Java execution engine with Flarion's Polars and Arrow-based engine for acceleration of Operators and expressions like filter, groupBy, and join—no code changes needed.

 Flarion Accelerated